daniel-fv/daniel-fv/README.md

 - ⚡ Fun fact: ...
 -->

-I’m a Cloud Architect with 15 years of experience as a sysadmin in Linux and network administration.
+I’m a Cloud Engineer specializing in Microsoft Azure with 15 years of experience as a sysadmin in Linux and network administration.

-I specialize in Microsoft Azure and I’m certified as Azure Solutions Architect Expert and Azure Administrator Associate. 💻 I'm a Cloud Solutions Manager at Condor Comunicaciones / Nova Cloud.
+💻 I work at Condor Comunicaciones / Nova Cloud as Project Manager and Cloud Solutions Manager and I’m certified as Azure Solutions Architect.

 I love working on projects together, so feel free to reach out for collaboration!